 Protesters could be arrested for trespassing on own land

-Pennsylvania landowners could face arrest for trespassing on their own property if they violate a court order obtained by a pipeline company.
-The Gerhart family of Huntingdon County has been battling Sunoco Logistics' Mariner East 2 pipeline.
+HUNTINGDON – Pennsylvania landowners could face arrest for trespassing on their own property if they violate a court order obtained by a pipeline company.

 Comments